 For UE not configured with eDRX_IDLE cycle,the measurement period for inter frequency measurements is Tmeasure_inter_NC_ECID as shown in Table 4.8.7-1.
 For UE configured with eDRX_IDLE cycle,the measurement period for inter frequency measurements is Tmeasure_inter_NC_ECID as shown in Table 4.8.7-2.

-The UE shall be capable of performing NRSRP and NRSRQ measurement for at least 1 identified inter-frequency cell per inter-frequency for at least 1 inter-frequency carrier, and the UE physical layer shall be capable of reporting measurements to higher layers with the measurement period of Tmeasure_intra_NC_ECID.
+The UE shall be capable of performing NRSRP and NRSRQ measurement for at least 1 identified inter-frequency cell per inter-frequency for at least 1 inter-frequency carrier, and the UE physical layer shall be capable of reporting measurements to higher layers with the measurement period of Tmeasure_inter_NC_ECID.

 The NRSRP measurement accuracy for all measured cells shall be as specified in the sub-clauses 9.1.22.5.
 The NRSRQ measurement accuracy for all measured cells shall be as specified in the sub-clause 9.1.22.7.